knthompson26/Age-sex-GAD7-PHQ9-GLAD/README.md

 The analysis script includes the following components:

-1. Set-up and preparation of data for analysis

-2. Descriptive statistics for the GLAD sample
+1. Data preparation and descriptive statistics for the GLAD sample

-3. Factor analyses
+2. Factor analyses

   a) Exploratory factor analyses: 1-6 factors run for 15 and 16 item model.

   b) Confirmatory factor analyses: confirmation of 4 factor model in entire data set.

-4. Regression analyses with age and sex:
+3. Regression analyses with age and sex:

   a) Logistic regression analyses for individual symptoms (symptom_binary ~ age/10 + sex + PHQ.total.score + GAD.total.score)